 The first is a tool for specifying the maximum number of training epochs by left-clicking either arrow beside the value's box.
 This will either increase or decrease the value of this parameter, depending upon which arrow is selected.
-The maximum number of training epochs can also be set directly by left-clicking the value's box with the mouse, and typing in the desired value.
+The maximum number of training epochs can also be set directly by leftclicking the value's box with the mouse, and typing in the desired value.
 Note that it if the user chooses a value for this variable, then the "End After A Maximum Number Of Training Epochs" selection should also be selected.
 If this latter option does not have a check mark beside it, then the program will ignore this number when it is run!
-The default value (shown above) is 200.
+The default value (shown above) is 1000.
 The second is a tool for specifying the number of training epochs between printouts of training information.
 During training, the program will periodically print out information to tell the user how things are progressing.
 This includes information about what epoch has been reached, what the network SSE is, and the degree to which network SSE has changed since the last printout.
 The frequency of these printouts is controlled by the number displayed in this tool, which can be set in a fashion similar to that described for the previous tool.
-The default value (displayed in the figure) is 10.
+The default value (displayed in the figure) is 100.
 If this value is selected, then every 100 epochs the user will receive updates about network learning.
 The value selected for this parameter also defines the spacing of the x-axis of the "SSE by Epochs" plot that can be created from a form described later in this document.

-The third is a tool for specifying the learning rate used by either learning rule.
-More details on the role of learning rate in the equations can be found in Chapter 10 of Connectionism And Psychological Modeling.
-The learning rate is used for all three learning rules.
+The third is a tool for specifying the learning rate used in the learning rule.
+More details on the role of learning rate in the equations can be found in Chapter 10 and Chapter 11 of Minds And Machines: Connectionism And Psychological Modeling.
 In setting the learning rule, two rules of thumb should be followed.
 First, if the learning rate is 0, then no learning will be accomplished.
 Second, it would not be typical to set learning rates greater than 1, although the user is free to explore the behavior of the network when this is done.
 The learning rate can be set in two different ways.
 One is to left-click on the arrow of the slider tool that is beside the value, hold the mouse button down, and use the mouse to slide the value of the learning rate up or down.
 The other is to select the box in which the learning rate is displayed, and to type in the desired learning rate.
-The default learning rate is 0.5.
-For some problems, when the Gaussian activation function is used, it may be desirable to speed learning up by decreasing this value to 0.1 or even to 0.01.
-For the other activation functions, the speed of learning can usually be increased by increasing the learning rate, provided that the learning rate is kept smaller than 1.0